Last updated on March 28th, 2026

 If you’re want to stay in Moorhead, check the map view as you search, as some options in Fargo might be closer than ones in Moorhead itself.
 But keep in mind that there is rush hour traffic in both cities and on the Interstate between them.
 There is also a very active railroad through both downtowns, which can cause delays.

-Airbnb options in Fargo-Moorhead
+Other lodging options in Fargo-Moorhead

 Links to more inspiration and information